 Everyone knows that where you are from in large part makes you the person you are.
 The person you become is a result of where you choose to take your life.
 Being from a small town in North Carolina, I was brought up exactly how one might suspect.
-I was taught religion, good manners, and how to be a lady.
+I was good manners and how to be a lady.
 Coming from a family of good, hardworking, respectable people meant I had a solid foundation towards a nice future.

 As I mentioned in my first post, I had wanted to move to New York from the time I was a child.
 This dream stemmed from a family vacation with my friend Heather.
 Her family took me with them to New York when I was eleven years old, and from that moment I never saw the world the same.
 My town was so small, and as much as I loved it there, I had been exposed to something so much bigger and I was forever obsessed.
 It was so glamorous and larger than life.
 I didn’t know why, but I wanted to be a part of it.
 I remember seeing the women wearing sneakers with their suits, carrying their heels in their handbags, and thinking, “I want to be like those women.”

-I am still evolving and hopefully always will be.
-You have to take life one step at a time, and the key is to keep dreaming.
-Don’t ever think it is silly to believe in your dreams, because they do come true.
+And, don’t ever think it is silly to believe in your dreams, because they do come true.
 I know this because I am now a New York woman who wears sneakers on her walk to work and carries her heels in her handbag- and I can’t help but smile when I see a little girl watching me as I pass by.

 Follow me on IG: meggie_nyc